I generally shy away from giving parenting advice, mostly because I figured out not too far into the gig that I don’t know that much.

-As the years rolled by I continued with my “sure-thing”, controlling parenting model.
-Oh, I said to myself and to others that I was loving my children and giving them choices but the truth is that I made sure that they did everything just the way I wanted them to and if they didn’t, I made sure that they received the “consequences” of their actions.
+As the years rolled by I continued with my “sure-thing”, controlling parenting model with all four of our children.
+Oh, I said to myself and to others that I was loving my children and giving them choices, but the truth is that I made sure that they did everything just the way I wanted them to and if they didn’t, I made sure that they received the “consequences” of their actions.
 And most of the time I was really angry about their disobedience.

 But boy did I feel smug about my parenting.

-Then a few years ago, my young teenage son handed me a letter scribbled out on a sheet of notebook paper.
+Then a few years ago, one of my young teenage children handed me a letter scribbled out on a sheet of notebook paper.
 Little did I know that this humble, wrinkled, slightly smudgy piece of paper would change my world.

-As I unfolded the paper I began to read my son’s frustration and anger at the way I had parented him.
-His anguish spilled out onto the page and I began to weep.
-I realized that taking my anger out on my child when he didn’t perform had done nothing but produce pain and anxiety in his life.
-He felt completely unaccepted and unloved.
+As I unfolded the paper I began to read my child’s frustration and anger at the way I had parented.
+The anguish spilled out onto the page and I began to weep.
+I realized that responding in anger when my child didn’t perform as I expected had done nothing but produce pain and anxiety — not the “fruit” I wanted.
+I understood for the first time that my child felt completely unaccepted and unloved.

 So what was my big mistake?

-I believed that parenting is a transaction, a math equation in which controlling my child + “no-fail” rules = an obedient, well-behaved, awesome kid which makes me look like an awesome parent who has it all together.
+My mistake was believing that parenting is a transaction, a math equation in which controlling my child + “no-fail” rules = an obedient, well-behaved, awesome kid, which makes me look like an awesome parent who has it all together.

 Only parenting isn’t math.